How to Use Ansible Loops - With Examples

 Loops in Ansible are like shortcuts for doing the same task many times.
 Instead of repeating the same steps over and over again, we use a loop to do the task as many times as we need.
 This saves time and makes our tasks less error-prone because we only have to write the instructions once.

-Let's imagine you're setting up a new server.
+Let's imagine you're setting up a new Linux server.
 It needs various software packages installed, like 'nginx', 'mysql', and 'php'.
 Without loops, you would have to write a separate task for installing each package in your Ansible playbook, like this.

 - name: Install nginx